Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Introduction and Main Results

 The complete family of L\'evy white noises, defined as random elements in the space of generalized functions, was introduced by I.M.
 Gel'fand and N.Y.
 Vilenkin \cite{GelVil4}.
-We briefly recap the concepts required to state our main results.
+Recently, R. Dalang and T. Humeau completely characterized the L\'evy white noises located in the space $\S'(\R^d)$ of tempered generalized functions \cite{Dalang2015Levy}.
+We briefly introduce in this section the concepts required to state our main results.
 A more complete exposition is given in Section \ref{sec:maths}.

-Our main contributions concern the localization of a L\'evy white noise $w$ in weighted Besov spaces.
+Our main contributions concern the inclusion of a L\'evy white noise $w$ in weighted Besov spaces.
 It includes positive ($w$ is almost surely \emph{in} a given Besov space) and negative ($w$ is almost surely \emph{not in} a given Besov space) results.
-In order to characterize the local smoothness $\tau_p(w)$ and the asymptotic rate $\rate_p(w)$, we now introduce some notations.
-Let $X = \langle w , \One_{[0,1]^d} \rangle$ be the random variable corresponding to the integration of the L\'evy white noise $w$ over the domain $[0,1]^d$.
-The \emph{L\'evy exponent} $\Psi$ of $w$ is the logarithm of the characteristic function of $x$; that is, for every $\xi \in \R$,
+In order to characterize the local smoothness $\tau_p(w)$ and the asymptotic growth rate $\rate_p(w)$, let $X = \langle w , \One_{[0,1]^d} \rangle$ be the random variable that corresponds to the integration of the L\'evy white noise $w$ over the domain $[0,1]^d$.
+The \emph{characteristic exponent} $\Psi$ of $w$ is the logarithm of the characteristic function of $X$.
+More precisely, for every $\xi \in \R$,